Rating: ![]()

 By: Tatsunoko Productions, TV Setouchi, Big West, The Tylor Project

-Available on four trilingual DVDs (English, Japanese, and Spanish), and also in a "Limited Edition Ultra Box Set" that includes a novella and additional extras.
+Currently available in North America from Nozomi on a 5-disc bilingual box set with remastered video.
+Was previously available on four trilingual (English, Japanese, and Spanish) DVDs, either individually or in a set, and also in a "Limited Edition Ultra Box Set" that included a novella and additional extras.
 Was originally available on 8 subtitled or dubbed VHS tapes, now out of print.